ronkeizer/vpc/README.md

                     par_names = c("ka", "ke", "cl"),                 # link the parameters in the model to the thetas/omegas
                     n = 500)

-If we would do the above with data from NONMEM, we could do e.g.:
+However, if we would do the simulation in NONMEM, we could simple use the commands below to create the VPC:

-    obs <- read_table_nm("sdtab1")   # an output table with at least ID, TIME, DV sim <- read_table_nm("simtab1")  # a simulation file with at least ID, TIME, DV vpc (sim = sim, obs = obs, nonmem=TRUE)
+    obs <- read_table_nm("sdtab1")   # an output table with at least ID, TIME, DV sim <- read_table_nm("simtab1")  # a simulation file with at least ID, TIME, DV vpc (sim = sim, obs = obs)

-VPC with auto binning:

-    vpc(sim = sim,
-        obs = obs,
-        stratify = c("sex"),
-        n_bins = 8)                                   # aim for 8 or less bins in the autobin procedure
+The `read_table_nm()` function is a fast way to read in output from NONMEM's $TABLE record.
+The VPC function will automatically detect column names from NONMEM, such as ID, TIME, DV.

-Similar VPC, but more explicit use of options:
+A similar VPC, but more explicit use of options:

     vpc_dat <- vpc(sim = sim,
                    obs = obs,                                   # supply simulation and observation dataframes